On this page:

 EPA's decision on the works approval application (Updated)*

-An appeal of EPA's decision to grant works approval 149980 to Grosvenor Lodge has been lodged with the Victorian Civil and Administrative Tribunal (VCAT).
-Now that this application to review the decision has been lodged with VCAT the decision is suspended until the application is withdrawn or the review is determined.
+An appeal of EPA's decision to grant works approval 149980 to Grosvenor Lodge was lodged with the Victorian Civil and Administrative Tribunal (VCAT).

 *A works approval has been granted with conditions

 Read the works approval (PDF 1098KB) and the works approval application executive summary (PDF 184KB).

 EPA has granted a works approval with conditions to Grosvenor Lodge Pty Ltd for its application to extend the Rockleigh Landfill.
 The application has been assessed as complying with the relevant state environment protection policies (SEPPs), guidelines and the Environment Protection Act 1970.